 - And, of course, we took the opportunity for a selfie with plant-based athlete, John Salley! (yes, this photograph is to scale…)

 This year’s conference was filled with landmarks in progress for the movement.
 We look forward to what next year brings.
-Read the full report from this year’s conference, organized by FARM USA.
+Read the full report from the 2018 conference, organized by FARM USA.

 Image credit: FARM USA – Animal Rights National Conference 2018.
 Pictured left to right: Daniella Monet, Ellen Ericksen, Erica Meier, Lauren Ornelas, Brenda Sanders, Genesis Butler, Dawn L. Moncrief